editorconfig/specification/index.rst

      - Set to ``tab`` or ``space`` to use tabs or spaces for indentation, respectively.
 Option ``tab`` implies that an indentation is to be filled by as many hard tabs as possible, with the rest of the indentation filled by spaces.
 A non-normative explanation can be found in the indentation_ section.
-       The values are case insensitive.
+       The values are case-insensitive.
    * - ``indent_size``
      - Set to a whole number defining the number of columns used for each indentation level and the width of soft tabs (when supported).
 If this equals ``tab``, the ``indent_size`` shall be set to the tab size, which should be ``tab_width`` (if specified); else, the tab size set by the editor.
-The values are case insensitive.
+The values are case-insensitive.
    * - ``tab_width``
      - Set to a whole number defining the number of columns used to represent a tab character.
 This defaults to the value of ``indent_size`` and should not usually need to be specified.
    * - ``end_of_line``
      - Set to ``lf``, ``cr``, or ``crlf`` to control how line breaks are represented.
-The values are case insensitive.
+The values are case-insensitive.
    * - ``charset``
      - Set to ``latin1``, ``utf-8``, ``utf-8-bom``, ``utf-16be`` or ``utf-16le`` to
        control the character set.
 Use of ``utf-8-bom`` is discouraged.